The metaverse has become an interesting phenomenon in the last year and has attracted lots of attention.

 - Possibility of making a real impact through publishing in a scientific journal

-If you are interested, please send your CV, a reference, a short description of your motivation and a research idea (including short descriptions for a research methodology) to Edona Elshan and Dr. Roman Rietsche.
+If you are interested, please send a mail to Edona Elshan and Dr. Roman Rietsche.
 We look forward hearing from you!